Tommy Armstrong Jr.

-Tommy Armstrong Jr. (born November 8, 1993) is an American football quarterback for Omaha Beef of the Continental Indoor Football League (IFL).
-He played college football as a quarterback for Nebraska.
+Tommy Armstrong Jr. (born November 8, 1993) is an American football quarterback for the Omaha Beef of the National Arena League (NAL).
+He played college football as a quarterback for Nebraska and had a successful professional career in indoor American football.

-Early years
+Early life

 Armstrong was born in Gulfport, Mississippi.
 Due to the effects of Hurricane Katrina along the Mississippi Gulf Coast in the summer of 2005, Armstrong evacuated to San Antonio, Texas to live with his younger brother and father.

-High school career

 Armstrong attended Steele High School in Cibolo, Texas, a suburb 15 miles northeast of San Antonio.
 As a senior, he passed for 1,945 yards with 29 touchdowns with two interceptions and rushed for 1,281 yards and 16 touchdowns.
 He was a four-star recruit by Scout.com.
-He committed to the University of Nebraska to play college football.
+He committed to the University of Nebraska–Lincoln to play college football.

 College career

 Armstrong redshirted his first year at Nebraska in 2012.
 He started his redshirt freshman year in 2013 as the backup to Taylor Martinez.
 Armstrong would end up starting eight games due to injuries to Martinez.
 Although he started those games, he mostly split time with Ron Kellogg.
 For the season, he completed 68 of 131 passes for 966 yards, with nine touchdowns and eight interceptions.
 He also rushed for 202 yards with two touchdowns.
 Armstrong started all 13 games as a sophomore in 2014.
 He completed 184 of 345 passes for 2,695 yards, 22 touchdowns and 12 interceptions and also rushed for 705 yards with six touchdowns.
 Armstrong returned as the starter his junior year in 2015.
 He completed 202 of 402 passes for 3,030 yards, 22 touchdowns and 16 interceptions.
 He also rushed for 400 yards and seven touchdowns.
 He returned as the starter for his senior season in 2016, starting 11 of the 13 games and missing two games with injuries.
 He completed 151 of 294 passes for 2,180 yards, 14 touchdowns and eight interceptions.
 He also rushed for 604 yards and eight touchdowns.